AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-fields.md

         * **Long**: May 16, 2023
         * **European**: 16/05/2023
         * **ISO**: 2023-05-16
     * **Include a time field**: Select this option if you want to include a time stamp.
-This is unselected by default.
+This is unselected by default. <!--update this setting name - submitted bug for it to be changed-->

         Select from the following options: